bencbartlett/bencbartlett.github.io/_projects/led.md

 ---
 layout: page
 title: LED Art
-description: a project with a background image
+description:
 img: assets/video/baaahs_driveby_thumbnail.webp
 importance: 1
 category: fun
 ---

 In some of my free time I do a lot of projects involving programming LEDs!
 I help write some of the shader art and [code](https://github.com/baaahs/sparklemotion) that runs on [BAAAHS](https://baaahs.org/), an art car at Burning Man.
-Here are a couple of my favorite shaders I've written.
+Here are a couple of my favorite shaders I've written, and some videos of them in action on the playa!

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">